lexibank/tlopo/out/vol3/chapter7.md

-It is not clear what connection (if any) the £:>rm below has with those above.
+It is not clear what connection (if any) the form below has with those above.

 <table>
 <tr>